 Help restore biodiversity with seed propogation and tree planting in an area considered a "hotspot".
 Here your service project helps protect new endangered species--a rainforest frog (Kuranda Tree frog or Myola frog) and a palm--in this buffer zone for a World Heritage area.

 Ride an exhilarating zip line (flying fox) through the Daintree rainforest canopy.
 By clipping into a series ofsteel cables arranged in the trees, students can fly across the rainforest canopy and get a bird's eye view of the world.
 During this unique adventure led by naturalists and scientist guides, keep an eye out for Boyd's Forest dragons and the brilliant blue Ulysses butterfly.

 Look for crocs in the wild on an eco-friendly solar-powered river boat in Daintree National Park.
 An on board "croc-cam" lets you get up close and personal with these magnificent estuarine crocodiles.

 Study more in depth ecosystems at risk, including endangered mabi rainforest.
 Here you can pay tribute to some local high-profile residents: take in the beauty of massive curtain fig trees, and learn how these giants straight out of Lord of the Rings eerily “strangle” their hosts.

-Be treated to a succulent tropical fruit tasting on an organic farm in the Daintree rainforest, involving at least 10 different rare fruits in any season including the Star Apple, Miracle Fruit and even the Ice Cream Bean.
+Learn more about "permaculture" principles at an organic farm.
+Here you are treated to a succulent tropical fruit tasting in the Daintree rainforest, involving at least 10 different rare fruits in any season including the Star Apple, Miracle Fruit and even the Ice Cream Bean.

 Learn Traditional Uses of Rainforest Plants